 The incoming workforce is thoroughly skilled in digital interfaces and your experts don't have time to constantly train people.
 Businesses should seeks to capitalize on this inclination as a way to bridge the generation divide between experienced employees and the new workforce.

 Connect Work Instructions to Employee Performance

-Get more out of your work instructions by using the, to train employees to your standardized work instructions.
-This will ensure that operators are always onboarding, cross-training, and re-training to the current standard.
+Get more out of your work instructions by using them to train employees to thedocumented standards.
+This will ensure that operators are always onboarding, cross-training, and re-training to the current best practice.

 Leverage your controlled procedures as the core of your training program.
-Work Instructions can become and integral part of how you learn new skills, test for competency, and implement process improvements.
+Work Instructions can become an integral part of how you learn new skills, test for competency, and implement process improvements.